makinteract/DropboxSyncScript/README.md

 # Homework2Dropbox

 ## Overview
 **Homework2Dropbox** allows students to upload their homework on a form, and the instructor to receive the uploaded file in a Dropbox folder.
-The name of the file is formatted for easy retrieval, and it is stored in a folder following a precise tree sctructire (see image below).
+The name of the file is formatted for easy retrieval, and it is stored in a folder following a precise tree structure (see image below).

-This software is very vanilla and simple, but does the job.
-It does not provide any special security feature.
-Anyone can upload a file, and although a copy of each submitted file remains in an archive folder on the server, a submission with the same name overrides the any prior submission with the same name.
+This software is very simple, but does the job.
+However, it does not provide any special security feature.
+Anyone can upload a file, and although a copy of each submitted file remains in an archive folder on the server, a submission with the same name overrides the any prior submission with the same name in the Dropbox folder.

 The software is free of use and can be modified. **Use it at your own risk**.